Scrap metal dealer licences

 If you do not satisfy any of these conditions your application will be returned.

 A transitional licence will not be issued, however a written acknowledgement will be sent to conforming receipt and you outlining the transitional arrangements to be applied.

 We will only issue a licence once we are satisfied that you are a suitable person to carry on business as a scrap metal dealer.

 In the case of a partnership this means assessing the suitability of each of the partners in the partnership, while in the case of a company it means assessing the suitability of any directors, company secretaries or shadow directors.

 You will be required to provide a Basic Disclosure certificate with the application form for each of the above as is relevant to their circumstances (as well as for each of the proposed Site Managers).
-This is to enable us to determine whether or not any person(s) proposed have a relevant conviction (details of which will be released in due course by the Home Office).
+This is to enable us to determine whether any person(s) proposed have a relevant conviction (details of which will be released in due course by the Home Office).
 Refusing to provide a Basic Disclosure certificate would be grounds under paragraph 4(2) of Schedule 1 of the 2013 Act for the local authority to decline to proceed with the application.

 In assessing an applicant’s suitability the council can consider any information it considers relevant.

-Applicants’ behaviour in the operation of their business, such as the fact they have been operating for a considerable period of time without planning permission for their site, or that they are not registered with the Information Commissioner’s Office (ICO) under the Data Protection Act, could be factors that are considered.
+Applicants’ behaviour in the operation of their business, such as the fact they have been operating for a considerable period without planning permission for their site, or that they are not registered with the Information Commissioner’s Office (ICO) under the Data Protection Act, could be factors that are considered.

 Was this web page helpful?